microsoft/microsoft-ui-xaml-specs/active/ScrollingView/ScrollingView.md

     {
         if (!_requestZoomTimer.IsEnabled)
         {
-            // Adjust `ScrollingView`'s velocity at most once a second as long as joystick isn't release AdjustScrollingViewZoomFactor();
+            // Adjust `ScrollingView`'s velocity at most once a second as long as joystick isn't centered.
+            AdjustScrollingViewZoomFactor();
             _requestZoomTimer.Start();
         }